 Is there air conditioning in residence halls?
-Air conditioning is only provided in Rubbermaid, Gault Manor, Gault Schoolhouse and Luce Hall.
-Otherwise, air conditioners are not permitted in residence halls unless the student is approved by the Office of Residence Life.
-The process for applying for any medical accommodation such as an air conditioner is explained on the Medical Accommodation Form (.pdf).
+Air conditioning is only provided in Brush Hall, Gault Manor, Gault Schoolhouse and Luce Hall.
+Otherwise, air conditioners are not permitted in residence halls unless the student is approved by the Accommodations Committee.
+The process for applying for any ADA accommodation such as an air conditioner is explained on the Disability Support Services Website.

 What kinds of appliances can I have in my room?
 Stereos, televisions, radios, computers, audio equipment, and clocks are permitted; refrigerators are also permitted.
 Because of fire danger multiple appliances should not be attached to a single outlet and total current draw at any one time should not exceed 750 watts.
 Space heaters, un-fused extension cords or power strips, and electrical heating and cooking appliances are prohibited.
 The College also reserves the right to refuse or limit the use, type and number of any appliances which may be plugged into College circuits.